-- I. Remove your name entirely from the text.
+- 1. Remove your name entirely from the text.
 If you cite your own publications be sure to substitute the word 'author' for your own personal details and for the actual title of the work cited. - 2.
 With Microsoft Office documents, author identification should also be removed from the properties for the file (see under File in Word), by clicking on the following, beginning with File on the main menu of the Microsoft application: File>Save As>Tools (or Options with a Mac)>Security>Remove personal information from the file properties on save>Save. - 3.
-On any PDF uploaded, remove the author names from Document Properties found under File on Adobe. - 4.
-Acknowledgments should be added as part of the Metadata and not included in the main body of your submission as they may contain information that would jeopardize anonymity.
+Acknowledgments should be added as part of the Metadata and not included in the main body of your submission as they may contain information that would jeopardise anonymity.